-In a partnership between the Borough Council and Hampshire County Council, Transport Strategy has been prepared for Basingstoke.
-This is focussed on ensuring that access to the town is maintained and improved and which highlights concerns that could worsen if improvements are not made, such as traffic congestion, an inability of public transport to compete with the car and poor quality walking and cycling routes.
+The Transport Strategy for Basingstoke was prepared in a partnership between the Borough Council and Hampshire County Council.
+It is focused on ensuring that access to the town is maintained and improved and highlights concerns that could worsen if improvements are not made, such as traffic congestion, an inability of public transport to compete with the car and poor quality walking and cycling routes.

 The transport strategy includes a range of measures for improving transport including:

 - improving access to and within the town centre